 2. Builds Connection

 Technology also impacts daily life by making the world smaller.
-You can talk with someone on the other wise of the globe by phone on WhatsApp, without a long-distance charge like you would have years ago.
-That lets you to stay in touch with former classmates who now live in other countries, your kids who are attending college in another state, or a sick aunt in Canada who you want to check in on.
+You can talk with someone on the other side of the globe by phone on WhatsApp, without the long-distance charges you would have paid years ago.
+That lets you stay in touch with former classmates who now live in other countries, your kids attending college in another state, or a sick aunt in Canada you want to check in on.

 And then there’s text messaging, which 68% of millennials say they do several times a day.
 Send a text on your smartphone to a cousin who lives on another continent to say you’re thinking about them, with a few emojis at the end of it, and you will likely make their day brighter.
 Connection can be quick with tech and connect those who live far apart.